 Roles & responsibilities

-- Supporting Operations Managers with safeguarding and in conjunction with designated managers for safeguarding, ensure all staff have access to relevant information i.e. local area safeguarding procedures for each authority in which they operate;
+- Supporting Operations Managers with safeguarding and in conjunction with designated managers for safeguarding, ensure all colleagues have access to relevant information i.e. local area safeguarding procedures for each authority in which they operate;

 - Liaise with local Safeguarding Partners to ensure compliance;